Cory McDiarmid: Saskatchewan Roughriders

 In the 2013 season McDiarmid won his second Grey Cup title with the Saskatchewan Roughrider in the 2013 CFL season as the special teams assistant.
 He later was hired again for the 2015 CFL season where he began as assistant special teams coordinator and was later promoted to coordinator when Bob Dyce was named Head Coach.

 Edmonton Eskimos

 The Edmonton Eskimos (now called Edmonton Elks) hired McDiarmid as their special teams coordinator for the 2016 CFL season in an all-new coaching Staff under head coach Jason Maas team.
 He was there till the 2018 CFL season after he was released by the management.

 Ottawa Redblacks

 On October 6, 2022, it was announced that McDiarmid had joined the Ottawa Redblacks to serve as a special teams assistant coach.

 ELF coaching

 On March 21, 2022, the Panthers Wrocław in the European League of Football announced that McDiarmid will serve as the special teams coordinator and running backs coach for the 2022 season.
 It is his first coaching station outside of Canada.

 BC Lions (II)

 On January 2, 2025, it was announced that McDiarmid had joined the BC Lions to serve as the team's special teams coordinator.
+After the first three games of the 2026 season, he was fired on June 28, 2026.